enactjs/samples/pattern-virtuallist-redux-channeledit/README.md

 ### Redux State Shape

-#### The Naive Approach
+#### The Naïve Approach

 **Problem 1: Poor Redux Shape**

 Redux shape is a very important topic.
 The Redux store is just a single JavaScript object.
 The simplicity is great for developers.
 We can just put things into a Redux store and it will update our views with no problem.
 It can be tempting to make its shape look as simple as possible.
-However, there could be a very inefficient view that can potentially cost a lot of performance down the line.
+However, there could be a very inefficient view that can potentially be a performance problem down the line.

 When you first learn Redux through something like a TODO List sample, the example will just have an array of items to represent a list.
 This is very easy for the developer and if we need to make an update to a specific item we just traverse through the list making our needed updates.